serieznyi/Factorio-AutomatedTrainDepot/ROADMAP.md

    - Add button to send uncontrolled train to deconstruction
  - Show controlled trains on map
    - Add button to send train to deconstruction (automatically decrease train quantity in template)
  - Fix very big train building, Window to wide
+ - Construct train only if exists items

 # next